linode/docs/docs/kubernetes/how-to-deploy-k3s-on-linode/index.md

         scp example_user@192.0.2.0:/etc/rancher/k3s/k3s.yaml ~/.kube/config

-1. Edit the `config` file.
-Open the `config` file that is located at `/.kube` with a text editor and replace `127.0.0.1` with the IP address of the K3s server and save the file.
+1. Edit the `k3s.yaml` file.
+Open the `k3s.yaml` file that is located at `/.kube/config` with a text editor and replace `127.0.0.1` with the IP address of the K3s server and save the file.

 1. Connect to the K3s cluster from the local machine using `kubectl` to get the details of the nodes in the cluster.